virajpwr/code_challenge/README.md

 #### Categorical variable:

 1. Removes all the low variance features from the dataset that are of no great use in model training.
 Drop Columns that are 75% or more similar.
-2. Perform oneway ANOVA test on categorical variables and target.
+2. Perform oneway ANOVA test on categorical variables and target to check if there is any statistical differences among the means of two or more groups.
-3. Take variables with p value < 0.05.
+3. Take variables with p value < 0.05. since it rejects the null hypothesis that the means of the groups are equal.

 #### The flow chart below shows the steps taken to select features.